miikaah/musa/README.md

 ##### 5.6.2019

+- feat: Pause music if playlist is empty
 - refactor: App to function component
 - refactor: PlaylistItem to function component
 - refactor: Playlist to function component